Learn How to Call Shots Without Inspecting the Target

 How to practice spotting shots

-All of the principles of calling shots also apply to rifles with iron sights as well as rifles and handguns with optics, though with optics it’s a little easier to call shots thanks to how red dots and crosshairs work.
+All of the principles of calling shots also apply to rifles with iron sights as well as rifles and handguns with optics, though with optics it’s a little easier to call shots thanks to how red dots work.

 Next time you’re at the range, pay close attention to your sights and try to call your own shots.